Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems

 \section{Abstract}

-This paper proposes the Deep Generalized Policy Iteration (DGPI) algorithm to find the infinite horizon optimal control policy for general nonlinear continuous-time systems with known dynamics.
-Unlike existing adaptive dynamic programming algorithms for continuous time systems, DGPI does not require the ``admissibility" of initialized policy, and input-affine nature of controlled systems for convergence.
-Our algorithm employs the actor-critic architecture to approximate both policy and value functions with the purpose of iteratively solving the Hamilton-Jacobi-Bellman equation.
-Both the policy and value functions are approximated by deep neural networks.
-Given any arbitrary initial policy, the proposed DGPI algorithm can eventually converge to an admissible, and subsequently an optimal policy for an arbitrary nonlinear system.
-We also relax the update termination conditions of both the policy evaluation and improvement processes, which leads to a faster convergence speed than conventional Policy Iteration (PI) methods, for the same architecture of function approximators.
-We further prove the convergence and optimality of the algorithm with thorough Lyapunov analysis, and demonstrate its generality and efficacy using two detailed numerical examples.
+This paper presents the Relaxed Continuous-Time Actor-critic (RCTAC) algorithm, a method for finding the nearly optimal policy for nonlinear continuous-time (CT) systems with known dynamics and infinite horizon, such as the path-tracking control of vehicles.
+RCTAC has several advantages over existing adaptive dynamic programming algorithms for CT systems.
+It does not require the ``admissibility" of the initialized policy or the input-affine nature of controlled systems for convergence.
+Instead, given any initial policy, RCTAC can converge to an admissible, and subsequently nearly optimal policy for a general nonlinear system with a saturated controller.
+RCTAC consists of two phases: a warm-up phase and a generalized policy iteration phase.
+The warm-up phase minimizes the square of the Hamiltonian to achieve admissibility, while the generalized policy iteration phase relaxes the update termination conditions for faster convergence.
+The convergence and optimality of the algorithm are proven through Lyapunov analysis, and its effectiveness is demonstrated through simulations and real-world path-tracking tasks.